 Cancer screening for people with Lynch syndrome

-As part of your cancer-screening plan, your doctor may recommend you undergo:
+As part of your cancer-screening plan, your doctor may recommend you have:

-- Colon cancer screening.
+Colon cancer screening.
 A colonoscopy exam allows your doctor to see inside your entire colon and look for areas of abnormal growth that may indicate cancer.
-Removing precancerous growths called polyps can reduce the risk of colon cancer.
+Colon cancer screening reduces the risk of dying of colon cancer by removing precancerous growths called polyps.
 People with Lynch syndrome typically begin colonoscopy screening every year or two starting in their 20s.

 People with Lynch syndrome tend to develop colon polyps that are more difficult to detect.
 For this reason, newer colonoscopy techniques may be recommended.
 High-definition colonoscopy creates more-detailed images and narrow band colonoscopy uses special light to create clearer images of the colon.
 Chromoendoscopy uses dyes to color colon tissue, which may make it more likely that the flat polyps that tend to occur more often in people with Lynch syndrome are detected.

 - Urinary system cancer screening.
-If your family has a history of urinary system cancers related to Lynch syndrome, such as kidney cancer, your doctor may recommend periodic screening for these cancers.
-Analysis of a urine sample may reveal cancerous cells.
+Your doctor may recommend periodic screening for urinary tract cancers.
+Analysis of a urine sample may reveal blood or cancerous cells.

 - Gastrointestinal cancer screening.
-If your family has a history of gastrointestinal cancers associated with Lynch syndrome, such as stomach cancer and small intestine cancer, your doctor may recommend endoscopy screening for these cancers.
+Your doctor may recommend endoscopy screening for stomach cancer and small intestine cancer.
 An endoscopy procedure allows your doctor to see your stomach and other parts of your gastrointestinal system.

 Your doctor may recommend other cancer-screening tests if your family has a history of other cancers.
 Ask your doctor about what screening tests are best for you.